Fernando Mendes

 I am Brazilian, I was born in the city of São Paulo, and I have lived in Rio de Janeiro for 40 years.

-My very first memory with art must have been connected with music, listenig to Bach, Vivaldi, Chico Buarque etc. But with visual arts, it was in MoMA, when I was dragged into the Van Gohg ́s The Starry Night painting.
-When entering the room where the painting was displayed, I couldn ́t see it at a first glance, but somehow I was pulled by some force that has put me in front of the painting and it was amazing, I got deeply emotional and I cried.
+My very first memory with art must have been connected with music, listening to Bach, Vivaldi, Chico Buarque, etc. But with visual arts, it was in MoMA, when I was dragged into Van Gohg ́s The Starry Night painting.
+When entering the room where the painting was displayed, I couldn’t see it at first glance, but somehow I was pulled by some force that had put me in front of the painting, and it was amazing.
+I got deeply emotional, and I cried.

-Yes, from the beginning, and always with a connection with doing things on my own.
+Yes, from the beginning, and always with a connection to doing things on my own.

 Beautiful objects, the magic of imagining something, turning an idea into a drawing, and then the drawing into an object.
 At first, I wanted to create automotive design.
 I had a pile of these car drawings from my teenage years.
 They never became concrete objects.
 But later, this experience inspired me to create some details in my furniture design.